cataron/mlops_tutorial2/README.md

 # mlops_tutorial2

-## this subsection gives some details on mlops tutorial
+## this subsection gives some details about the mlops tutorial